josecervino/Minesweeper/README.md

 - [ ] Opening all un-mined cells results in winning the game
         - onClick of cells triggers incrementor value in board with conditional triggering gameWon()
         - gameWon() alerts user that the game has been won, resets the board with ResetBoard()
+- [ ] Right click on buttons marks them and disallows further clicking until it is right-clicked again
+- [ ] Cells display the number of adjacent mines

+### Style

+- [x] Make the board's width adaptive to consistently hold the correct amount of cells
+- [x] Inline game settings bar
+- [ ] Animation for cell opening & chain opening effect
+- [ ] Explosion for mine click
+- [x] Center the board

+### Docs

+- [ ] Add docs to every component explaining necessary props for functionality
+- [ ] Add docs for methods in every component

 --------------------------------------------------------------------------------------------------------------------